Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 Kennedy School Hotel will take you on a sentimental journey with a quirky twist.

-Old classrooms were converted into bedrooms (chalk blackboards still there!), and the detention room was turned into a place you'll happily be detained at – a bar.
+Old classrooms were converted into bedrooms (chalk blackboards still there!), and the detention room was turned into a place you'll happily be detained in – a bar.

 The former school now has 57 rooms, all with a school theme.
 There's a lot of history in the walls, and that's not all.
 They have four bars, an outdoor pool, a private cinema (with sofas), and their own brewery.